thanethomson/passwdgen/README.md

   to `4`.
 * `min_entropy`: The minimum required entropy of the generated password.
 If `word_count` is specified, this parameter is ignored.
+* `starting_letters`: A string containing the desired starting letters of each word in the generated password.
+Note: if `word_count` or `min_entropy` are specified, this string must contain at least the relevant number of characters to match the number of generated words.
+Otherwise the generated password will have exactly the same number of words as this string has characters.

 Returns a string.